midhunkalarikkal/FullDomain/Notes/MongoDB.md

 `MongoDB Shell`
 -----------------
-a command-line interface for MongoDB:
+- An interactive command-line interface for MongoDB
-Interactive command-line tool.
-Connects to MongoDB databases.
+- It connects to MongoDB databases.
-Supports JavaScript-based queries and commands.
+- Supports JavaScript-based queries and commands.

 `Advantages of MongoDB`
 ------------------------